 What is thymus cancer?

-Thymus cancers are uncommon cancers that start in the thymus.
-This small organ is located just behind the breast bone (sternum) in the front part of the mediastinum, the space in the chest between the lungs.
+Thymus cancers are uncommon.
+The thymus is a small organ located just behind the breast bone (sternum) in the front part of the chest.
+The thymus is in a part of the chest known as the mediastinum, the space in the chest between the lungs that also contains the heart, part of the aorta, the esophagus (the tube that connects the throat to the stomach), part of the trachea (windpipe), and many lymph nodes.
 The thymus sits just in front of and above the heart.

 The thymus is divided into 2 halves, called lobes.
 It has an irregular shape and a surface that is made up of many small bumps called lobules.
 The thymus has 3 main layers:

 - The medulla is the innermost part of the thymus.